Country guides

 Olympos and the Fires of the Chimaera

 The ancient site of Olympos dates back to Hellenistic times when it was an important Lycian city, becoming famous as a place for worship honouring Hephaestos, the God of Fire.
 Located on a beautiful sandy bay, the ruins are spread out on either side of the Ulupinar River and include a Byzantine bathhouse with mosaic floors, a marble temple entrance, a theatre, and some excavated tombs.
 The shoreline is also a major protected nesting site for sea turtles.
 On the rocky slopes above the ancient city are a series of eternal flames issuing from cracks in the rock, caused by the combustion of natural gas seeping out of the mountain.
-It is possible to extinguish them briefly, but they will always reignite and are most impressive in the dark when at their most visible.
+It's possible to extinguish them briefly, but they will always reignite and are most impressive in the dark when at their most visible.
 The fire that comes out of the ground is said to be coming from the mouth of the Chimera, a mythical fire-breathing monster with the head of a lion, the body of a goat, and a snake's tail, who was slain by the Lydian hero, Bellerophon, on his winged horse Pegasus.

 Ancient Troy